Unit 5 - Practice Quiz

 waves of feminism Easy

-A. First-wave feminism
+A. Fourth-wave feminism

-B. Third-wave feminism
+B. Second-wave feminism

-D. Fourth-wave feminism
+D. Third-wave feminism

 6 What is the term for a social system where men hold primary power and predominate in roles of political leadership, moral authority, and social privilege?